 Given that the mechanism of action addresses the underlying pathophysiology of sarcomeric dysfunction, the cause of HCM, it remains conceptually possible that mavacamten may reduce symptoms for patients with HCM without obstruction.
-The MAVERICK-HCM trial demonstrated improvement in cardiac biomarkers, which are known surrogates for myocardial wall stress.
-These therapeutic concepts are mechanistically appealing and could lead to further trials with clinical endpoints including symptoms.
+The MAVERICK-HCM trial demonstrated improvement in cardiac biomarkers, which are known surrogates for myocardial wall stress.15 These therapeutic concepts are mechanistically appealing and could lead to further trials with clinical endpoints including symptoms.
 Other therapeutic concepts for HCM are in development and validation.
-For example, sacubitril/valsartan attenuates cardiac fibrosis and hypertrophy in a rat model of myocardial infarction.
-Since these processes are key aspects of the pathophysiology of HCM, ongoing trials are evaluating the clinical effectiveness of sacubitril/valsartan in HCM without obstruction (NCT04164732 and NCT03832660).
+For example, sacubitril/valsartan attenuates cardiac fibrosis and hypertrophy in a rat model of myocardial infarction.16 Since these processes are key aspects of the pathophysiology of HCM, ongoing trials are evaluating the clinical effectiveness of sacubitril/valsartan in HCM without obstruction.17 Additionally, other myosin inhibitors are being evaluated18 with results of a Phase II trial of aficamten (REDWOOD-HCM, NCT04219826) recently reported at a conference in September 2021.